Chapter 3.5 – Ports and the Circular Economy

 • Waste-to-energy systems.
 Port ecosystems can explore waste-to-energy systems where waste generated within the port is converted into energy.
 This supports waste management and contributes to the circular use of resources by extracting value from materials that would otherwise be discarded.

 • Digitalization.
-Deploying digital/data infrastructure and technologies, such as energy management systems and IoT devices, allows ports to monitor and control energy consumption in real time.
+Deploying digital data infrastructure and technologies, such as energy management systems and Internet of Things (IoT) devices, enables ports to monitor and control energy consumption in real-time.
 Digital solutions allow for more informed decision-making and the identification of opportunities for energy optimization.

 • Electrification of port equipment.
 Transitioning from traditional fossil fuel-powered equipment to electric or hybrid alternatives reduces the carbon footprint of port operations.
 This electrification can extend to various activities, including cranes, trucks, and other machinery used for cargo handling.

-• Energy storage solutions.
-Incorporating energy storage systems, such as using batteries or the transition of green electricity (wind/solar/hydro) to green hydrogen, allows seaports to store excess energy generated during periods of low demand and use it during peak times.
-This helps balance the energy supply and demand and ensures a more stable and efficient energy use.
+• Energy storage.
+Incorporating energy storage systems, such as using batteries or converting green electricity (from wind, solar, or hydro sources) into green hydrogen, enables seaports to store excess energy generated during periods of low demand and utilize it during peak times.
+This helps balance energy supply and demand, ensuring a more stable and efficient energy use.

 • Lifecycle Assessment.
 A lifecycle assessment of the port’s energy infrastructure is crucial for identifying areas where improvements in terms of energy use can be made.

 Energy management also plays a crucial role in recycling and upcycling activities in seaports.
 The collection and transportation of recyclable materials by seagoing vessels, inland barges, rail, or trucks often involve energy-intensive processes.
 By optimizing routes, improving fuel efficiency, and transitioning to alternative energy sources, the overall energy footprint associated with the logistics of recyclables can be reduced.
 A vast amount of energy is required in the sorting and processing stages of recycling facilities.
-Advanced sorting systems and machinery, and the use of zero- or low-carbon energy sources help to minimize the energy and emission impact of these activities.
+Advanced sorting systems and machinery, along with the use of zero- or low-carbon energy sources, help minimize the energy and emission impact of these activities.
 In some cases, recyclable materials are used as feedstock for waste-to-energy systems, where they are converted into energy through processes like incineration.
 For these activities, it is essential to maximize the energy yield while minimizing environmental impacts.
-Finally, manufacturing products using recycled materials also requires energy management throughout the production processes through the use of energy-efficient equipment and renewable energy sources.
-Regularly monitoring, analyzing, and implementing energy-efficient technologies and practices throughout the recycling supply chains contribute to continuous improvement in recycling operations.
+Finally, manufacturing products using recycled materials also requires effective energy management throughout the production process, which can be achieved through the use of energy-efficient equipment and renewable energy sources.
+Regularly monitoring, analyzing, and implementing energy-efficient technologies and practices throughout the recycling supply chains contributes to continuous improvement in recycling operations.

 6. Waste Management

 Seaports generate significant waste through dredging, construction, industrial activity waste, and vessel-generated waste.
-Managing wastes at ports has been practiced for centuries with simple disposal practices such as nearby landfills or simply dropping wastes into the ocean.
-For instance, Monte Testaccio in Rome is an artificial mound almost entirely composed of discarded imported amphorae accumulated during the maritime trade of the Roman Empire over four centuries.
+Managing waste at ports has been practiced for centuries with simple disposal practices, such as nearby landfills or simply dropping waste into the ocean.
+For instance, Monte Testaccio in Rome is an artificial mound almost entirely composed of discarded, imported amphorae accumulated during the maritime trade of the Roman Empire over four centuries.
 Many amphorae could not be reused because there were limited outbound trade flows for the capital city.
-The current scale of waste-generating activities in port areas forbids such practices, and in the last decades, complex waste management activities have emerged.
-Adopting CE practices represents the latest evolution in this trend by implementing waste reduction and reuse/recycling programs, leading to decreased environmental emissions and better resource management.
-It is shifting the focus to closing material loops at the port system level, where waste can be used as a resource in other parts of the value chain.
+The current scale of waste-generating activities in port areas prohibits such practices, and in recent decades, complex waste management activities have emerged.
+Adopting CE practices represents the latest evolution in this trend, involving the implementation of waste reduction and reuse/recycling programs, which lead to decreased environmental emissions and improved resource management.
+It shifts the focus to closing material loops at the port system level, where waste can be utilized as a resource in other parts of the value chain.

-Waste management in seaports is linked with several activities, including treating contaminated dredge material, recovering and reusing industrial waste heat, waste-reception facilities for vessels, and treatment of waste generated during port operations by port authorities, terminal operators, and other service providers.
+Waste management in seaports is closely linked to several key activities, including the treatment of contaminated dredge material, the recovery and reuse of industrial waste heat, waste-reception facilities for vessels, and the treatment of waste generated during port operations by port authorities, terminal operators, and other service providers.
 The way that ports collect and manage waste generated by landside activities or ship calls can lead to high recycling rates and valuable materials finding their way back into the economy.
-Otherwise, an inefficient system where most waste (recyclable or not) ends in the sea or landfills or is incinerated, with harmful environmental impacts and potentially significant economic losses.
+Otherwise, an inefficient system exists where most waste (recyclable or not) ends up in the sea, landfills, or is incinerated, resulting in harmful environmental impacts and potentially significant economic losses.

-One of the most significant sources of waste in ports results from dredging, which allows the berthing of seagoing vessels of increased size and to keep shipping channels open.
+One of the most significant sources of waste in ports results from dredging, which enables the berthing of larger seagoing vessels and maintains open shipping channels.
 For many ports, hundreds of millions of cubic yards of material are dredged annually to maintain access for ships into harbors and waterways.
-However, of that dredged material, only clean (non-contaminated) material, accounting for less than half of all dredged material, can be used for land reclamation, construction fills, beach reconstruction, topsoil, and habitat creation or restoration.
-Contaminated dredged material must be stored in specific facilities where it can either be left to naturally be restored over decades (decomposition by bacteria) or be manually and chemically decontaminated.
+However, of the dredged material, only clean, non-contaminated material can be used for land reclamation, construction fills, beach reconstruction, topsoil, and habitat creation or restoration.
+This accounts for less than half of all dredged material.
+Contaminated dredged material must be stored in specific facilities where it can either be left to naturally decompose over decades (through bacterial action) or be manually and chemically decontaminated.

 Waste treatment is critical to circularity in ports.
 The development of effective port reception facilities (PRF) to collect ship wastes and the establishment of systems that provide incentives for ships to use these facilities are significant elements in a process toward reducing waste discharges and implementing circular principles related to waste management.

-A circular economy approach also emphasizes lowering the wastes generated by seagoing vessels discharged at sea.
-In the absence of available global data, the precise amount of the waste gap, that is, waste generated on board ships but not delivered at ports or treated onboard, is not known, i.e., wastes at sea might be the outcome of several sources, in Europe alone, and although garbage delivered in ports has increased since the introduction of regional rules for ports reception facilities, a significant delivery gap in waste remains, estimated between 60,000 and 300,000 tonnes, i.e., 7% to 34% of the total to be delivered annually.
+A circular economy approach also emphasizes lowering the waste generated by seagoing vessels discharged at sea.
+In the absence of available global data, the precise amount of waste generated on board ships but not delivered to ports or treated at sea, known as the waste gap, remains unknown.
+Wastes at sea might be the outcome of several sources.
+In Europe alone, although the amount of garbage delivered to ports has increased since the introduction of regional rules for port reception facilities, a significant delivery gap in waste remains, estimated to be between 60,000 and 300,000 tonnes, which accounts for 7% to 34% of the total waste to be delivered annually.

-With shipping accounting for substantial discharges of wastes and residues at sea, port activities targeting the reduction of discharges of ship-generated waste and cargo residues into the sea are closely linked with protecting the marine environment.
-Ports have a crucial role to play in achieving this goal.
-Avoiding dumping any food, domestic, and operational waste by a vessel or disposing of plastics in territorial waters is subject to ports providing the facilities for receiving ship-generated residues and waste.
+With shipping accounting for substantial discharges of waste and residues at sea, port activities that target the reduction of ship-generated waste and cargo residues entering the sea are closely linked to protecting the marine environment.
+Ports play a crucial role in achieving this goal.
+Avoiding the dumping of any food, domestic, and operational waste by a vessel, as well as the disposal of plastics in territorial waters, is subject to ports providing facilities for receiving ship-generated residues and waste.
 PRFs should meet the disposal needs of ships using the port without causing undue delays.
-Circularity is advanced by implementing a cost recovery system (e.g., a waste fee), incentivizing ships not to discharge ship-generated waste at sea.
-Still, addressing the existing “waste gap” goes beyond port responsibilities and demands investments and measures to combat a range of waste resources, thus requiring collective action by additional stakeholders.
+Circularity is advanced by implementing a cost recovery system, such as a waste fee, which incentivizes ships not to discharge ship-generated waste at sea.
+Still, addressing the existing waste gap goes beyond port responsibilities and demands investments and measures to combat a range of waste resources, thus requiring collective action by additional stakeholders.

-The efforts of ports in selecting and managing the waste they collect are linked with the need to implement waste management and develop facilities, technologies, or services to allow continuity to a ship’s waste disposal life cycle.
+The efforts of ports in selecting and managing the waste they collect are linked to the need to implement waste management and develop facilities, technologies, or services that allow for continuity in a ship’s waste disposal life cycle.
 This involves separate perceptions between how waste management from vessels is carried out and the systems and controls implemented in land-generated solid waste management.
 Since there are differences between land-based and maritime waste management, it is worth effectively segregating the types of waste generated onboard and ashore with the recycling facility.
-Yet, an on-board and ashore integrated waste management system is essential to avoid a ship-shore interface break.
-Developing and implementing comprehensive programs where all types of waste and the waste management process are jointly considered might best address the adverse impacts of waste management.
-This is because implementing the appropriate waste management schemes would enable avoiding abrupt breaks in the life cycle of waste streams sorted and collected on-board and their transfer ashore.
+Yet, an on-board and ashore integrated waste management system is essential to prevent a discontinuity in the ship-shore interface.
+Developing and implementing comprehensive programs that consider all types of waste and the waste management process jointly may best address the adverse impacts of waste management.
+This is because implementing the appropriate waste management schemes would enable avoiding breaks in the life cycle of waste streams sorted and collected on board and their transfer ashore.

 • Waste management hierarchy.
 The aim is for waste materials to be reused, recycled, recovered, or used as an energy source rather than to prevent waste generation and reduce its harmfulness by safe disposal.
 The goal is to identify the most harmful or valuable wastes and prioritize the handling, disposal, and reuse accordingly.